 Keep up to date with all the latest news and updates as we develop a world-class estate.

-Planning application submitted for infrastructure improvements
+Planning permission granted for infrastructure improvements

 Public Consultation to be held on proposals for a new £70m home for Durham University Business School at Elvet Waterside